 “Thank you!”
 Scott crowed from behind me.
-I wasn’t aware of what I’d done to deserve the thanks, or if it was sarcastic, so I just snorted.
+I wasn’t aware of what I’d done to deserve the thanks, or if it was sarcastic.
 “I mean, it’s just, can’t we just drop it?
 It’s been centuries.
 I’m done with that shit.”

 “You swore a blood oath, it’s not something you can just drop one day when you get bored!”
 Yasmin hissed, her long fingers clenching into fists.
 She was seething on the doorstep in place, and it was kind of funny to watch, so it was hard for me to suppress laughter.
 She wasn’t exactly intimidating, after all.
-Maybe to other people, she would have been, but I was over it.
-Vampires weren’t all that scary.
+I was over it.
+Vampires weren’t all that scary, not after I saw Lee put his fist in one’s chest.
 Her eyes left Scott’s to focus on me with their rage, but something in her stilled and her fists unclenched.
 “Perhaps you’ll listen, where he won’t.
 This a matter of life and death concerning you.”

 “Perhaps I won’t, unless you have a point,” I said.

 “My point,” she spat, “is that I’m trying to help you!”